gridsingularity/gsy-matching-engine-sdk/README.md

 - when a new tick has started, the `on_tick` method is called
 - when the simulation has finished, the `on_finish` method is called
 - when any event arrives, the `on_event_or_response` method is called
-- When the open offers/bids response is returned, the `on_offers_bids_response` method is called
+- When the open offers/bids response is returned, the `on_orders_response` method is called
 - When the posted recommendations response is returned, the `on_matched_recommendations_response` method is called
 ---